Estimated reading time: 5 minutes

 - I feel I am part of a team working toward the success of ABC Company.

-- ABC Company leadership confront employees who are weak in customer service.
+- ABC Company leadership confronts employees who are weak in customer service.

 - I believe I have the ability to meet or exceed my customers’ needs.